-IBM eNetwork Communications Servers can now be administered over an intranet or the Internet.
+IBM Communications Servers can now be administered over an intranet or the Internet.
 Either from a remote or local workstation, the administrator can manage Communications Server through a Web Browser.
-The Web Administration feature provides the Web administration function for eNetwork Communications Server.
+The Web Administration feature provides the Web administration function for Communications Server.
 You can use this feature to manage Communications Server over an intranet or the Internet.
 Using a Web browser, an administrator can query node status, obtain information about resources, modify resources, display configuration files, display message logs, and perform other administrative tasks.
-This function is available on Communications Server for Windows NT and OS/2 Warp, and will be made available on AIX in the near future.
-Figures 8 and 9 below show sample screens of the Web-based Administration function of Communications Server for OS/2 Warp.
+This facility is not available wiht Communications Server for Linux.